Quotes — price a job and get customer sign-off before the work starts

 -

-Create a quote from scratch
+Create and price a quote

 - Click New Quote.